bobbicodes/bien/README.md

 ## Testing

-The application has a built-in testing framework based on over 150 coding exercises taken from 4clojure and Exercism.
+The application has a built-in testing framework based on 185 coding exercises taken from 4clojure and Exercism.
 To run it, uncomment the last line of `main.js`:

 ```javascript
 testExercises()